 We currently do not accept any contribution if (i) the aggregate contributions under one or more Structured Capital Strategies® contracts with the same owner or annuitant would then total more than \$1,500,000; or (ii) the aggregate contributions under all our annuity accumulation contracts with the same owner or annuitant would then total more than \$2,500,000, without prior approval.
 We may waive these and other contribution limitations based on certain criteria we determine, including issue age, aggregate contributions, variable investment option allocations and selling broker-dealer compensation.
 These and other contribution limitations may not be applicable in your state.
-Please see Appendix II for more information on state variations.
+Please see Appendix "State contract availability and/or variations of certain features and benefits" for more information on state variations.